dickhardt/hardt-xauth-protocol/draft-hardt-DIDAP-protocol.md

 1. **Why is the Client authentication JWS rather than MTLS?**

-    MTLS cannot be used by an Unregistered Client.
+    MTLS cannot be used by an Dynamic Client.
 MTLS requires access below the application layer, that is often not available on some platforms.
 JWS is done at the application layer.
 Many DS deployments will be an application behind a proxy performing TLS, and there are risks in the proxy passing on the results of MTLS.

 1. **Why is the Client authentication JWS rather than HTTP signing?**